Phantom Investigators: Episodes

 Phantom Investigators only ran for 6 weeks before Kids' WB pulled it from their schedule and replaced it with X-Men: Evolution.
-Holman would say in a 2019 podcast interview that its cancellation came despite it being the top-rated program in its time slot because it failed to catch on with the demographic the network wanted.
-Kids’ WB wanted to attract and maintain a strong viewership with young boys.
+Holman said in a 2019 podcast interview that its cancellation came despite it being the top-rated program in its time slot because it failed to catch on with the demographic the network wanted.
+Kids' WB wanted to attract and maintain a strong viewership with young boys.
 Phantom Investigators was attracting more and more girls and losing the boys each successive week.
 After the cancellation, Sony cut the funding to the show killing any chance of finding a new network to take it on.
 The remaining episodes eventually aired outside the United States, first debuting on Teletoon in Canada.